foxtomes/foxtomes.github.io/index.md

       </p>

-      <p> Terms & Conditions: Door prices are not refundable.
-To cancel a registration see below.
+      <p> <font size=1> Terms & Conditions: Door prices are not refundable.
+To cancel registration see below.

       </p>